MicrosoftDocs/azure-docs/articles/postgresql/flexible-server/concepts-high-availability.md

 ms.topic: conceptual
 ms.date: 08/24/2020
 ---
-# High availability concepts in Azure Database for PostgreSQL -- Flexible Server
+# High availability concepts in Azure Database for PostgreSQL-Flexible server

 Azure Database for PostgreSQL - Flexible Server, which is currently in public preview, allows configuring high availability with automatic failover using
 **zone redundant** deployment.
 When deployed in a zone redundant configuration, flexible server automatically provisions and manages a standby replica in a different availability zone within the same region.
 Using PostgreSQL streaming replication, the data is replicated to the standby server in **synchronous** mode to enable zero data loss after a failover.

-Zone redundant configuration enables automatic failover capability during planned events such as user-initiated scale compute operation, and also when unplanned events such as underlying hardware and software faults, network failures, and even availability zone failures.
+Zone redundant configuration enables automatic failover capability during planned events such as user-initiated scale compute operation, and also when unplanned events such as underlying hardware and software faults, network failures, and availability zone failures.

 ![view of zone redundant high availability](./media/business-continuity/concepts-zr-ha-architecture.png)

-## Zone redundant high availability -- Architecture
+## Zone redundant high availability architecture

 Primary database server is deployed in the region and the availability zone of your choice.
 When the high availability is chosen, a standby replica server with the same configuration as that of the primary server is automatically deployed, including compute tier, compute size, storage size, and network configuration.
 Write ahead logs (WAL) files are replicated in synchronous mode to the standby replica.
 Automatic backups are performed from the primary database server.
 WAL files are continuously archived to the backup storage from the standby replica.

 The health of the HA is continuously monitored and reported on the overview page.
-The various replication status are listed below:
+The replication statuses are listed below:
 | **Status** | **Description** |
 | ----- | ------ |
 | <b> NotEnabled | HA is not enabled |